DOcrazyG/xmind-converter/docs/api.md

 #### `convert_to(mindmap, output_path, **kwargs)`

 Convert MindMap to JSON format and save to file.
+Includes notes, labels, detached nodes, and relations.

 **Parameters**:
 - `mindmap` (MindMap): MindMap object to convert